Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - at 1000 3 out of 10 sentences were meaningful and at -100
 - after finding the cuts the dataset is reordered to represent the original order for comparison of the effectivitiy of this method

+gpt2-concat-mod-datatsets-rarity-all-iorder-e13k:
+- experiment to observe whether the worse performance is due to cutting the least frequent inputs

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh